What is abruptio placenta?

 Doctors aren't sure what causes it, but some things can raise your risk.
 These are called risk factors.
 Common risk factors for abruptio placenta include:

-- High blood pressure (140/90 or higher).
+- High blood pressure.
 This is the biggest risk factor for abruptio placenta, whether the high blood pressure is a long-term problem or is caused by the pregnancy (pre-eclampsia).

 - Having had abruptio placenta before.

 - Having a scar from a past surgery or a uterine fibroid where the placenta has attached to the wall of the uterus.